-- (a) A significant portion represents an investment in a short-term investment fund that invests primarily in securities of high quality and low risk. - (b) Excludes cash and net payables relating to the purchase of securities that were not settled as of December 31, 2018.
+(a) A significant portion represents an investment in a short-term investment fund that invests primarily in securities of high quality and low risk.

 The fair values of mutual funds and cash equivalents were derived from quoted market prices that the Pension Plan administrator has the ability to access.